 - Jitter measurements reuses RTT measurement message for Jitter calculation.
 Some services such as game, IMS voice are sensitive to jitter, therefore it is possible that PCF can configure such threshold.
 It should be noted however that currently there are no jitter requirements in the 5G QoS framework.

 - Packet loss rate measurements may be useful in case loss rate thresholds are introduced.
 In case a PMF echo packet is lost, the UE or the UPF can resend PMF request or carry the lost information in the subsequent PMF message.
 Details can be left to stage 3.

+- As described in clause 6.3.2.3,

+- for option 1, additional PMF addresses (e.g. IP address or ports) may needs to be allocated by the UPF.

+- for option 2, UE and UPF needs to ignore QoS rule(s) and N4 rule(s) for PMF messages.

+- new information needs to be sent to the NG-RAN so that multiple QoS flows are not mapped to a single radio bearer or UE reports multiple QoS flow to single radio bearer mapping information to the UPF.

 Solution 11: